 A modern themed Italian spot with artisan pizza and a vast wine selection, Zona 78 combines traditional dishes with unique ingredients giving patrons much to choose from.

 They offer happy hour Monday through Saturday 3 to 6 p.m. and includes $5 off appetizers, $2 off beers, $3 off wines by the glass, and $4 off signature cocktails.

 - Wild Caught Calamari ($9) – With fennel, garlic, red chili flake, San Marzano cream sauce, onion and a slice of ciabatta

 - Bianco Pizza ($7) – Truffle oil, mozzarella, garlic, parmesan, black pepper

 - TriBeCa ($6) – High West whiskey, Carpano Sweet vermouth, maraschino cherries, Amaro, orange twist

 If we missed your favorite happy hour spot, let us know in the comments!

-[This article was originally written in May 2015 and most recently updated in April 2019.
-Kate Severino contributed to this article.]
+[This article was originally written in May 2015 and most recently updated on February 28, 2020.]